Pink Friday: Roman Reloaded

 Pink Friday: Roman Reloaded (Note: also stylized as Pink Friday ...
-Roman Reloaded and known as Roman Reloaded) is the second album by rapper and singer Nicki Minaj.
+Roman Reloaded and known as Roman Reloaded) is the second studio album by rapper and singer Nicki Minaj.
 It was released on April 2, 2012, by Cash Money Records, Universal Republic Records and Young Money Entertainment.
 Looking to transition from her debut album, Pink Friday (2010), Minaj wanted to make a follow-up record about "just having fun".
 Stylistically, the album is divided by a first half of hip-hop tracks and a second half of dance-pop songs.
 As executive producer, Minaj enlisted a variety of collaborators.

 Upon its release, Pink Friday: Roman Reloaded received generally mixed reviews from critics, who were ambivalent towards Minaj's exploration of dance-pop.
 It debuted at number one on the US Billboard 200 selling 253,000 copies in its first week, making it Minaj's second number-one album in the country, and her first to debut at the top of the chart.
-With that, Minaj became the first female rapper to peak at number one with her first two studio albums.
 In November 2024, the album was certified quadruple platinum by the Recording Industry Association of America (RIAA) for moving four million album-equivalent units, becoming Minaj's highest-certified album in the US yet.
 Internationally, the album peaked at number one in Canada and the United Kingdom, and reached the top five in Australia, Ireland, and New Zealand.

 The album was promoted with six singles.
 Its lead single "Starships" peaked at number five on the US Billboard Hot 100 and was later certified Diamond by the RIAA.
 Follow-up singles "Right by My Side" and "Beez in the Trap" experienced moderate success on the Hot R&B/Hip-Hop Songs chart.
 "Pound the Alarm" and "Va Va Voom" peaked at numbers fifteen and twenty-two on the Billboard Hot 100, respectively.
 "Automatic" was released as a single only in France, where it peaked at number 102 on the SNEP chart.
 The album was additionally promoted through the Pink Friday Tour and the Pink Friday: Reloaded Tour, which visited North America, Asia, Europe, and Oceania throughout 2012 following the album's release.

 The album was reissued in November 2012, as Pink Friday: Roman Reloaded – The Re-Up.
 In addition to the original album, the reissue includes seven new songs and an additional DVD, which was filmed during the Pink Friday Tour.